ZubMike/solar-system/README.md

 # solar-system

-A simple project that demonstrates the basic server-side operations.
-The main entities are the planets and satellites.
+A simple project which demonstrates basic server-side operations.
+Main entities are planets and satellites.
 The service is based on REST architecture.
 Interaction with the DB by Hibernate.